pyjarrett/programming-with-ada/source/four-months-with-ada.rst

 Pre- and Post-Conditions
 ========================

-Ada adds built-in support for pre and post conditions, through the use of language aspects.
+Ada adds built-in support for pre and post conditions, through the use of "aspects."
 This is a "killer feature" of Ada 2012, on top of all of the other type checking and safety checking, pre and post conditions get provided as part of the specification of the function.
 Clients can see it as part of the interface and the compiler inserts runtime checks if enabled.
 A lot of languages have an assertion mechanism which often effectively gets used for these checks, but a built-in way of doing this which shows up in the interface is a major game changer.